planetfederal/workshops/tutorials/lidarkml/src/index.rst

   * Ubuntu users: Ensure that the `postgresql-9.3-pointcloud` extension for PostgreSQL and `pdal` LIDAR tools are installed, they may not be automatically installed with the `opengeo` package.
   * RHEL/Centos users: Ensure that the `pointcloud-postgresql93` extension for PostgreSQL and `pdal` LIDAR tools are installed, they may not be automatically installed with the `opengeo` package.
   * All users: Check that you can run the command-line `pdal` and `shp2pgsql` programs.
+  * **Windows users**: As of November 2013, Suite 4 does not include the `pdal` tools, which will make this tutorial hard to complete.
+The next minor release of the Suite for Windows should include `pdal`.

 * `Google Earth <http://earth.google.com>`_